Let’s take a look at our 10 Signs and Symptoms Your Dog is Overtired or Exhausted!

 Dogs that aren’t the social type will usually hide if it’s getting too much for them.

-This behavior will particularly be visible with emotional stimuli, such as when you’re having friends over.
+This behavior will particularly be visible with emotional stimuli, such as when you have friends over.

 This is a very clear sign and very easy to read.